Walidso/Premdiction/readme.txt

-This project involves creating a simple RESTful Flask API application named 'PREMDIKTION'.
+This project involves creating a simple RESTful Flask API application named 'PREMDICTION'.
 The purpose of this application is to allow users to make predictions on the outcome of Premier League football matches.

-# Premdiktion - The Premier League Prediction App
+# Premdiction - The Premier League Prediction App

 ## Getting Started